cubesatlab/cubedos/doc/README.md

 This repository must be checked out as a sibling in your file system of the CubedOS repository.
 This allows BibTeX to locate the references mentioned in this documentation.
-If you don't have the Papers repository availalbe, the documentation will still build, but the citations will be broken and there will not be a reference list at the end of the document.
+If you don't have the Papers repository available, the documentation will still build, but the citations will be broken and there will not be a reference list at the end of the document.

 Finally, issue the following commands: